HOMEMADE PROTEIN SNICKERS BARS

-Although these snickers bars look hard to make, I promise they're not.
-The "hardest" part is the homemade caramel, but if I can do it, you can do it!
-You do not need a candy thermometer and I've made it a number of times without fail.
+Although these snickers bars look hard to make, I promise they're not!
+The "hardest" part is the homemade caramel, but if I can do it, you can do it.
+You don't need a candy thermometer...
+I've made it a number of times without fail.

 Make the Nougat

-First, make the raw nougat.
-In a medium-sized bowl, combine the almond butter, pea protein, maple syrup and salt.
+- First, make the raw nougat.
+In a medium-sized bowl, combine the almond butter, protein powder, maple syrup, and salt.
 Mix to the best of your ability, then add the water one tablespoon at a time.
 Depending on the consistency of the almond butter and protein powder you use, you may need more or less water.

 Make the Caramel

-Reduce the heat to medium-low and continue to cook for 4 minutes, stirring every so often.
+- Reduce the heat to medium-low and continue to cook for 4 minutes, stirring every so often.
 When done, the caramel will be golden brown and thick.
-When you dip the spatula into the caramel and pull it up, the solution should slowly drip off.
+When you dip the spatula into the caramel and pull it up, it should slowly drip off.

-Cool the caramel for 5 minutes, then pour it onto the nougat layer.
-Spread it out over the entire nougat layer.
+- Cool the caramel for 5 minutes, then pour it onto the nougat layer.
+Spread it out evenly over the entire nougat layer.

 Add the Chopped Almonds